Avery246813579/Make-School-Foobar/README.md

 # Classwork
 1. Practice each others problems
 1. Talk about why to use this method
 1. Go over methods we used

+#### Minute by Minute
+0-15: Pair up with a partner and talk about the problem you made
+15-25: Switch partners
+25-60: ASk for best problem and have everyone do it
+60-65: Break
+66-90: Talk about what makes a good question (brainstorm)
+90-120: Why do we use this problem solving methods

 # Homework
 1. Do to problem 5